Why I make Soy Candles

-If you are using the wax buttons, place one of these in the bottom of your glass jar so that it’s centred in the middle.
+If you are using the wax buttons, place one of these in the bottom of your glass jar so that it's centered in the middle.
 Press the metal part of the wick into the wax button.
 This will keep it in place whilst you pour in the wax.
-Keep the wick upright and centred by clipping it with a clothes-peg placed across the top of the glass.
+Keep the wick upright and centered by clipping it with a clothes peg placed across the top of the glass.

 Soy candles without buttons

 Here's what to do if you don't have any wax buttons to hand.
 Pour a small amount of the soy candle wax into your jar (enough to cover the bottom of the glass).
 Place a wick into the wax in the center of the jar and either hold it in place until the wax hardens or hold it in place with a peg.
 Fill up the jar with more melted wax almost but not quite up to the top of the jar to allow for the melted wax to pool when the candle is burning.

 Leave your lovely scented soy candles to harden overnight.
 Don't be tempted to light them beforehand because I can tell you now, they won't burn properly if you do – impatient person right here!
 Don't try to speed up the process by putting them in the fridge either unless you want cracks all over your candle - yes, I tried that one too!

 Once you've allowed your scented soy candles to harden overnight, they should look smooth and creamy on top.
 Now you can cut the wick if it's a little long and attach my lovely labels.
 If you print them out on plain printer paper you will need to use some double-sided sticky tape or Pritt-stick to attach the labels to the glass.

 If you use printer paper for labels, I recommend using a plain sheet and cutting the labels out separately so you don't have to worry about lining them up.